conmeehan/conmeehan.github.io/PathogenDataCourse/ConceptsInComputerProgramming.md

 ## Order of tutorial

 Please do the pre-learning quiz, then watch the presentation. <br />
 During the presentation there are points to stop and do exercises, which are linked below.
-The answers to the questions in the exercises are linked within each one.<br>
+The answers to the questions in the exercises are linked within each one.<br />
-Once finished the tutorial, take the post-learing quiz.<br>
+Once finished the tutorial, take the post-learing quiz.<br />

 ## Presentation
 * [Download slides here](https://conmeehan.github.io/PathogenDataCourse/SlideSets/ConceptsInComputerProgramming.pptx)